ashblue/fluid-stats/README.md

 #### Adjusting Modifiers

-Modifiers for stats can be applied with a StatsAdjustment ScriptableObject.
-It's important to note that they can also just be as easily wiped with a simple command.
+Modifiers for stats can be applied with a StatsAdjustment's `ApplyAdjustment` method.
+They can also just be wiped with `RemoveAdjustment`.

 ```c#
 var runtimeStats = originalStats.CreateRuntimeCopy();